 Image Source: LinkedIn

-Some clients and HR representatives seeking coaching services often prefer ICF-certified coaches because of the quality assurance associated with the organization’s strict evaluation criteria.
-ICF certification not only validates a coach’s skills but also signifies their dedication to continuous learning and improvement in the field of coaching.
+HR representatives and people who seek out coaching services often prefer certified coaches because of the quality assurance and strict evaluation criteria of coaching organizations.
+Certification by ICF not only validates a coach’s skills but also signifies their dedication to continuous learning and improvement in the field.

-How Much Does It Cost to Get ICF Coaching Certification?
+How Much Does It Cost to Get ICF Certified?

 The primary cost associated with getting ICF certification is the training fees.
 These depend on which ICF-accredited coaching certification you choose, and range from at least $5,000 to $12,000.